shadowed1/ChromeOS_PowerControl/README.md

 - 0.24: `Changed variable for input to choice then checked if it's populated, else use existing value for INSTALL_DIR.
 Added checking versions for latest available and offering reinstall option if it's not up-to-date.
 Thanks to DennisLfromGA for implementing these changes.` <br><br>
-- 0.25: `Current unfinished goal is to simplify file structure and clean up UI.`
+- 0.25: `Simplified file structure thanks to DennyL's crouton upstart script from 2014.
+Currently cleaning up UI.`

 <br>